csc-training/hip-programming/docs/08-hip-portability.md

 - supports a strong subset of the **CUDA** runtime functionality
 - enables fast translation of **CUDA API** calls: most calls can be converted in place by simply replacing `cuda` with `hip`

-# CUDA vs. HIP.
-Launch Kernel
+# CUDA vs. HIP: Launch Kernel
 <div class="column" width=45%>
 **CUDA**
 </div>